townxelliot/zerocity-gazetteer/src/introduction.md

 The map of Sighing was generated using the [Medieval Fantasy City Generator](https://watabou.itch.io/medieval-fantasy-city-generator).

 The font for the body text is [Averia Libre](https://fonts.google.com/specimen/Averia+Libre).

+## Thanks

+Thanks to the Artefact gaming group for playtesting the *Nectar for the Sigilant* adventure: Andy Brissenden, Nick Fine, Steve Kissane and Brandon Williams.